apache/beam/website/src/contribute/index.md

    have an open source license [compatible](https://www.apache.org/legal/resolved.html#criteria) with Apache.
 1. Add unit tests for your change
 1. When your change is ready to be reviewed and merged, create a pull request.
-   Format the pull request title like `[BEAM-XXX] Fixes bug in ApproximateQuantiles`, where you replace BEAM-XXX with the appropriate JIRA issue.
+   Format commit messages and the pull request title like `[BEAM-XXX] Fixes bug in ApproximateQuantiles`, where you replace BEAM-XXX with the appropriate JIRA issue.
    This will automatically link the pull request to the issue.
+   Use descriptive commit messages that make it easy to identify changes and provide a clear history.
+   To support efficient and quality review, avoid tiny or out-of-context changes and huge mega-changes.
 1. The pull request and any changes pushed to it will trigger [pre-commit jobs](/contribute/testing/).
 If a test fails and appears unrelated to your change, you can cause tests to be re-run by adding a single line comment on your